dipro-ghosh/ScriptXeno.github.io/_tabs/cookies.md

 icon: fas fa-cookie
 order: 7
 toc: true
-description: "Cookies Policy Page of Our Website"
+description: "Cookies Policy Page of Our Website ScriptXeno.
+Read Our Cookies Policy to Know How We Use Cookies and Similar Technologies to Recognize You When You Visit Our Website."
+author: oceanofanything
 ---

 # COOKIE POLICY